PrincetonUniversity/BrainPipe/README.md

 	* then using the cluster's headnode (in the new folder's lightsheet directory generated from the previous step) submit the batch job: `sbatch sub_registration.sh`

 * `cell_detect.py`:
-	* `.py` file to be used to manage the parallelization _of CNN preprocessing_ to a SLURM cluster
+	* `.py` file to be used to manage the parallelization _of CNN preprocessing and postprocessing_ to a SLURM cluster
 	* params need to be changed per cohort.
 	* see the tutorial for more info.